Recently after Load Testing my open source project Dropthings, I

 principle theory is – if you are referencing some outside

-object from an anonymous delegate, make sure that
+object from an anonymous delegate

-object is not holding reference to the delegate in
+object is not holding reference to the delegate

 some way, may be directly or may be via some child objects of its